MUG'24

 Abstract

-In this talk, we will review recent developments of multi-GPU FFT implementations for large-scale systems and study communication frameworks for general parallel transposition of multi-dimensional arrays.
+In this talk, we will survey recent developments of multi-GPU FFT implementations on large-scale systems, and study communication frameworks for general parallel transposition of multi-dimensional arrays.
 We will then evaluate asymptotic scalability behavior, the impact of selecting MPI distributions and types of collective routines for accelerating FFT performance.
-Finally, we will present experiments on modern supercomputers with different network topologies.
+Finally, we will present several experiments on modern supercomputers leveraging different MPI libraries, such as MVAPICH2, and network topologies.

 Bio